-- Import the Serena Release Control solution, which contains a snapshot of each of the process apps. - Create a new application engine server environment for the process apps if needed. - Promote each of the snapshots into your application engine server environment, creating and selecting endpoints as needed.
-Use Security Token authentication for the endpoints. - If using ChangeMan ZMF: Configure hostname in each of the ZMF deployment task form Web page widgets. - SBM 10.1.1.1 only: Select the SSO Authentication option in forms with RESTgrid widgets. - Publish and deploy the process apps to upgrade the structure of the RESTGrid widgets.
+- Import the Serena ALM solution, which contains snapshots of the process apps and other supporting data. - Create a new application engine server environment for the process apps if needed. - Promote each of the snapshots into your application engine server environment, creating and selecting endpoints as needed.
+Use Security Token authentication for the endpoints. - If using ChangeMan ZMF: Configure hostname in each of the ZMF deployment task form Web page widgets. - If needed, select the SSO Authentication option in forms with RESTgrid widgets. - Publish and deploy the process apps to upgrade the structure of the RESTGrid widgets.

 NOTE It is a prerequisite for SBM to be installed with Single Sign-on (SSO).
-See "Installing Serena Business Manager" on page 27.
+See "Installing Serena Business Manager" on page 29.
 For the communication between SBM and Dimensions CM to work correctly through SSO, the products must share an SSO server and you must have same user ID for both SBM and Dimensions CM.

-- "Importing the Serena Release Control Solution" on page 37 - "Creating an Environment for Serena Release Manager" on page 37 - "Promoting the Snapshots" on page 40 - "Setting Authentication for Added Endpoints" on page 41 - "Promoting the Snapshots Again to Resolve References" on page 42 - "Configuring the ChangeMan ZMF Web Page Widgets" on page 42 - "SBM 10.1.1.1 Only: Configuring SSO in RESTgrid Widgets" on page 44 - "Publishing and Deploying the Process Apps" on page 45
+- "Importing the Serena ALM Solution" on page 37 - "Creating an Environment for Serena Release Manager" on page 38 - "Promoting the Snapshots" on page 40 - "Setting Authentication for Added Endpoints" on page 41 - "Promoting the Snapshots Again to Resolve References" on page 42 - "Configuring the ChangeMan ZMF Web Page Widgets" on page 42

+- "Configuring SSO in RESTgrid Widgets" on page 44 - "Publishing and Deploying the Process Apps" on page 44

-Importing the Serena Release Control Solution
+Importing the Serena ALM Solution

-The Serena Release Control application is packaged as an SBM solution.
+The Serena Release Control application is part of the Serena ALM suite, which is packaged as an SBM solution.
 Included in the solution are the following:

-- Process apps for Serena Release Control
+- Process apps for Serena ALM

 - Runtime configuration information

 - Reports

 - Notifications

 - Auxiliary table information

-The following procedures are included to guide you through the Serena Release Manager-specific configuration process.
-For complete documentation on process apps, see the Serena Business Manager Application Repository Guide.
+The following procedures are included to guide you through the Serena Release Managerspecific configuration process.
+For complete documentation on process apps, see the Serena Business Manager SBM Application Repository Guide.